Redfern/Portfolio/README.md

 ## Made using

-ReactJs (create-react-app), Styled Components, Bootstrap and Font Awesome for icons.
+ReactJs (create-react-app), Styled Components for styles and Font Awesome for icons.

 ## How to run